SAP-archive/xsk/docs-site/docs/artifacts/hdbtable.md

 * Parser specific details

-**Parser do not allow duplicate properties.**
+**Parser does not allow duplicate properties.**

-The order of the table's properties, as well as column's and index's properties is not taken into account when table definition is parsed.
+The order of the table's, column's and index's properties is not taken into account when the table definition is parsed.
-Exception will be thrown if a property is defined more than once in the *.hdbtable file.
-Also, additional exception will be thrown in case a mandatory field is missing.
+An exception will be thrown if a property is defined more than once in the *.hdbtable file.
+An additional exception will be thrown if a mandatory field is missing.